yuvalmay30/seinfeld-noisy-pixels-cleaning/README.md

 Although, there is one poor thing that has also changed - there are a lot of noisy pixels in each frame!

 I decided to fix the noisy pixels as a self challenge in order to improve my Computer Vision skills.
-In this paper I tend to solve this problem (remove the redundant noisy pixels) using Computer Vision techniques only, without even using deep learning methods.
+In this paper I tend to solve this problem (remove the redundant noisy pixels) using **Computer Vision techniques only**, without even using deep learning methods.
 Important note: I didn't want to look much at previous works because I wanted to challenge myself, so there are probably some papers on this topic but I didn't search for them on purpose.